jioy/Bimodal-Skins-Robot/README.md

 ## Project introduction: :triangular_flag_on_post:
 This project presents a walking collaborative robot equipped with bimodal iontronic skins for adaptive mobility assistance.
 The iontronic skin integrates pressure and temperature sensors across a large surface area, enabling human-intent-driven control through touch-based interaction.
 The system employs deep learning algorithms for motion intent recognition and dynamic gesture classification, allowing for intuitive, real-time robotic assistance.
+This repository contains the core code modules and documentation for the collaborative robotics project.